 Off-stage, multimedia has entered the theatre world in the form of digital signage screens providing information, session times and advertisements.
 And now, innovative directors and play writers are bringing the technology on-stage through the use of theatre audiovisual equipment, such as visual displays and projectors.

 The recent work by theatre director Katie Mitchell and video artist Leo Warner is a good example.
-The duo have worked tirelessly for some ten years on a new production method that utilizes a unique dynamic of technical sound effects, multimedia projections and handheld cameras.
+The duo has worked tirelessly for some ten years on a new production method that utilizes a unique dynamic of technical sound effects, multimedia projections, and handheld cameras.
 These specific methods combine to promote modern, stream-of-consciousness processes, both non-linear in scope and non-narrative in nature.